deltachat-bot/deltabot/README.rst

    $ simplebot serve

-It will listen for incoming messages and handle them with plugins.
+It will listen for incoming messages and handle them with installed plugins.

 Install `Delta Chat  <https://delta.chat>`_ and add your bot's email address as a contact and start chatting with it!
 You can also add the bot as a member to a group chat.